Take a closer look

 He was reared on Baptist principles and peanut farming.
 His mother was a nurse who dedicated her time to the poor and his father ran a farm and a small country store.
 He walked along the railroad tracks to town to sell peanuts, and when he said he’d grow up to be President, he meant it.

 The 39th U.S. President and his First Lady Rosalynn still call Plains home.
-Today, Plains is part of the Jimmy Carter National Historic Site overseen by the National Park Service.
+Today, Plains is part of the Jimmy Carter National Historical Park overseen by the National Park Service.

 Plains Historic Inn & Antiques